MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 After the sync flows have finished running, you're ready to use many of the features of the CoE Starter Kit core solution.

 The first run of the inventory can take a few hours depending on the number of environments and resources in your tenants.
-Future runs will be faster, because they'll only look at new and modified resources.
+Future runs are faster, because they'll only look at new and modified resources.

 ### To check the status of a flow

 1. Select **Admin \| Sync Template v3**.

-   This will open a new tab to the **Flow detail** page.
+   This opens a new tab to the **Flow detail** page.

 1. View **Runs**.